sehsanm/sbunlpcourse/README.md

 ```

-###  Reference File
+#  Reference File
 The test file will contain the same format file as output but with (.ref) extension.
 This file is the evaluation benchmark for the output file produced.

+# Tokenization & Segmentation

-### Evaluation Method
+## Evaluation Method
 For tokenization task based on the ref file that is provided, we will find the largest number of common lines between the output file and the reference file.
 The total score will be the sum of the scores you get from all input samples.

 For segmentation purpose, we do as following.
 One sentence tokens (until the empty line) are concatenated and any further whitespace will removed as well.
 Then we will count the number of matches between the sentences in the reference file and output file.

 > For evaluation purpose, all the characters are converted to lowercase for English language.
-But for persian text no further normalization is done.
+But for Persian text no further normalization is done.
 ## Morphological Analysis
 TBC